Navagio shipwreck beach viewpoint in Zakynthos GreeceLast updated April 2026

 Porto Limnionas

 A local’s favorite, this beach has it all: crystal clear blue water, places to sun, cliff diving, a lively restaurant with views, and parking.
 Great to combine when visiting Korakonissi (above).
+I wish we discovered this beach earlier on in our trip, I simply loved the laid-back vibe here!

 Food options nearby: Porto Limnionas tavern overlooks this beach.